 Professional and Editorial Reviews

-Some words from professional reviewers about this literary novel to be published by Editstream Press on January 1st 2023.
+Some words from professional reviewers about this literary novel published by Editstream Press on January 1st 2023.
 Your own review of The Escalator would be welcome too.
-You can Request an ARC now for your advance copy!
+You can request a review copy now.

 Published Professional and Editorial Book Reviews